nikspyratos/toybox/README.md

 - Blog RSS feed
 - Confirmed working Windows environment solution: I don't work on Windows, and while Herd may be a first prize solution, I do want a free setup recommendation to have for Windows devs.
 - Let me know if any new file changes need to be added to the Jetstream Teams installer.
+- Convert some of the install scripts to be Prompts-based (or hybrid with Prompts)

 ---